rohanwaghmare05/atm_simulation_python/README.md

 a.
 Handles the ATM functionalities, including user authentication, displaying the menu, and managing transactions.

 2. Methods:
-a. authenticate(): Verifies the user's PIN.
+- authenticate(): Verifies the user's PIN.
-b. display_menu(): Shows the list of available options.
+- display_menu(): Shows the list of available options.
-c. balance_inquiry(): Prints the current balance.
+- balance_inquiry(): Prints the current balance.
-d. cash_deposit(): Enables cash deposit and updates the balance.
+- cash_deposit(): Enables cash deposit and updates the balance.
-e. cash_withdrawal(): Handles cash withdrawal operations.
+- cash_withdrawal(): Handles cash withdrawal operations.
-f. pin_change(): Allows the user to change their PIN.
+- pin_change(): Allows the user to change their PIN.
-g. transaction_history(): Displays the transaction history.
+- transaction_history(): Displays the transaction history.
-h. run(): Main method that controls the flow of the ATM simulation.
+- run(): Main method that controls the flow of the ATM simulation.

 ## How to Run
 1. Navigate to the project directory: cd Task 1